horans/pardot-form-ajax-handler/README.md

 ### Functions

-PFAH will initialize automatically when `DOM` is ready, however you can manually perform them if forms are loaded into page asynchronously.
+PFAH will initialize automatically when `DOM` is ready,
+however you can manually perform them if forms are loaded into page asynchronously.

 * __`pfah.init.form()`__: Check action url, generate id and show stored state.
-* __`pfah.init.style()`__: Add basic form style and extra theme.
+* __`pfah.init.style()`__: Add default form style and extra theme.
 * __`pfah.init.vendor()`__: Load vendor js if the form is show on popup.

 ### Events